cansik/yolo-mask-detection/README.md

 You can download the dataset directly from [google drive](https://drive.google.com/drive/folders/1aAXDTl5kMPKAHE08WKGP2PifIdc21-ZG).

 ### Training
-The model has been trained on a 1080TI for about 2h over 6000 iteration with a batch size of 64 and 16 subdivisons.
+The model has been trained on a 1080TI for about 2h over 6000 iteration with a batch size of 64 and 16 subdivisons (PRN & yolov4-tiny), 64 / 64 for yolov4.

 ![Char](readme/chart.png)

+*YOLOv3-tiny-prn / YOLOv4 / YOLOv4-tiny*

 To train the network yourself download the [dataset](https://drive.google.com/drive/folders/1aAXDTl5kMPKAHE08WKGP2PifIdc21-ZG), extract it into the `training` folder (`/training/yolo/Mask_1.jpg`) and download the [initial weights](https://drive.google.com/file/d/18v36esoXCh-PsOKwyP2GWrpYDptDY8Zf/view) into the `training` folder.
 To start the training run the following command: